ndrewgood/pwb2/_projects/1Personal-Website-2018.md

 # The Build

-After having the design for the website finalized(which I will end up changing anyways), I started building it with [Bootstrap](https://getbootstrap.com/).
+After having the design for the website finalized(which I will end up changing anyway), I started building it with [Bootstrap](https://getbootstrap.com/).
 Bootstrap html/css was the only form of coding which I could say I had experience with prior to building this website, so it was easy for me to jump into building the framework of the website.

 This was the first project which I prioritized responsiveness over all else when coding.
 I realized that no matter how professional or interesting a website might look, if it doesn't scale then it will make the whole thing seem amateur.